Healthy Body & Mind

 Living with social anxiety?
 That can make the risk of developing an alcohol use disorder—sometimes called a “drinking problem” or substance use disorder—four times more likely.

 Nothing (especially drinking) should come in between you and the things you love—whether it’s dancing, reading, or gaming.
-Yet, alcohol can lower your motivation and leave your personal and academic success stuck on the sidelines.
+Yet, alcohol can lower your motivation and negatively impact your personal and academic success.

 What to Know About Alcohol Use Disorder